 A post shared by Harvard Business Review (@harvard_business_review) on

 McKinsey is a management consulting firm that specializes in helping brands reach their goals and transform their business to be ahead of the curve.
-Its Instagram account is no different.
-McKinsey uses its platform to visualize solutions to the big issues today.
+And within their strategy for Instagram, B2B businesses find a lot of worthy tactics to imitate.
+One shining example is how they use the platform to visualize solutions to some of the biggest issues today.

 Take the following example where McKinsey addresses the issue of women's equality in the workplace.
-Teh video post below emphasizes the need need to help women transition in the automation age.
-The post doesn't simply state statistics or talk about the need to hire more women.
+Themvideo post below emphasizes the need need to help women transition in the automation age.
+The post doesn't simply state dry statistics or talk about the need to hire more women.
 It highlights real ways to address this important societal issue.

 WeWork is an international company that helps small businesses and entrepreneurs find shared workspaces at a reasonable price point.
-TIts Instagram account goes beyond simply highlighting its locations and company culture.
-It followers get a potent taste of how to achieve work-life balance.
+This Instagram account goes beyond simply highlighting its locations and company culture.
+Its followers get a potent taste of how to achieve work-life balance.

 Consider this example, with the hashtag #selfcaresunday, where WeWork encourages its followers to share their best ways to unwind.
 Its constant, underlying message?
 While work is important, you also need to find ways to unwind and relax.